"2024-2025 Winter Outlook" by Arcfield Weather

 Prospects for “High Latitude Blocking (HLB)”

-In addition to the analysis of oceanic sea surface temperature anomalies, it is important in longer-range forecasting of winter season conditions in the Mid-Atlantic region to evaluate the prospects for “high latitude blocking” in the atmosphere.
-High-latitude blocking during the winter season is generally characterized by tenacious high pressure in northern latitude areas such as Greenland, northern Canada, and Iceland and this pattern is favorable to colder-than-normal weather in the central and eastern states and an increased chance for snow.
+In addition to the analysis of sea surface temperature anomalies, it is important in the longer-range forecasting of the upcoming winter season to evaluate the prospects for “high latitude blocking” in the atmosphere.
+High-latitude blocking during the winter season is generally characterized by tenacious high pressure in northern latitude areas such as Greenland, northern Canada, and Iceland and this kind of pattern is generally more favorable for colder-than-normal weather conditions across the central and eastern US and an increased chance of snow.
 Without this type of blocking pattern to the north, it is difficult to have sustained cold air masses in the Mid-Atlantic region and this is usually an important criterion for significant snowstorms in, for example, the big cities along I-95.

-Three signals that can provide clues as to the prospects for high latitude blocking this upcoming winter include: (1) recent trends in the Arctic Oscillation (AO) and North Atlantic Oscillation (NAO) teleconnection indices, (2) recent trends in snowpack build-up across Siberia, and (3) levels of solar activity.
-The overall message is mixed from these three factors with one being neutral, one positive, and one negative with respect to the chances this winter season of high latitude blocking.
+Three signals that can provide clues as to the prospects for high latitude blocking this upcoming winter include: (1) recent trends in the Arctic Oscillation (AO) and North Atlantic Oscillation (NAO) teleconnection indices, (2) recent trends in snowpack build-up across Siberia, and (3) overall levels of solar activity.
+The overall message is mixed from these three factors as described below with one being neutral, one positive, and one negative with respect to the chances this winter season of high latitude blocking events.

 1) Arctic Oscillation/North Atlantic Oscillation teleconnections trend (Neutral Signal for HLB)

 High latitude blocking is tracked by meteorologists through teleconnection indices known as the Arctic Oscillation (AO) and its closely related cousin called the North Atlantic Oscillation (NAO).
-The Arctic Oscillation refers to opposing atmospheric pressure patterns in middle and high latitudes.
+The AO and NAO teleconnection indices refer to temperature and pressure patterns in the middle and high latitudes.
 When the AO is positive, for example, surface pressure is low in the polar region, and this helps the mid-latitude jet stream to blow strongly and consistently from west-to-east keeping Arctic air locked up in the polar region.
 When the AO index is negative, there tends to be high pressure in the polar regions (i.e., high-latitude blocking), weaker zonal winds, and greater movement of polar air into the middle latitudes such as the Mid-Atlantic region.
 While the AO and NAO indices are primarily used during by forecasters during the winter season, trends in the fall season can provide important clues about the ensuing winter season.
-Specifically, negative AO index values in October typically translate to negative values during the following winter season and the trend this October has been on the negative side.
+As an example, persistent negative AO index values during October typically translate to consistent negative values during the subsequent winter season.
+The trend for the NAO and AO teleconnections indices this fall season has been quite mixed with some periods on the positive side and some stretches being negative.

-2) Autumnal snowpack across Siberia (Positive Signal for HLB)
+2) Increasing autumnal snowpack across Siberia and other parts of the NH (Positive Signal for HLB)

 A look at temperature and precipitation patterns during “analog” years

-Elsewhere, the dominating weather pattern this winter should feature drier-than-normal and warmer-than-normal conditions across much of the region from southern California-to-Florida and colder-than-normal temperatures concentrated on the Upper Midwest and Northern Plains.
+Elsewhere, the dominating weather pattern this winter should feature drier-than-normal and warmer-than-normal conditions across much of the region from southern California-to-Florida, and the coldest temperatures relative-to-normal concentrated on the Upper Midwest and Northern Plains.

 Meteorologist Paul Dorian